List of destroyer classes of the Indian Navy: Hunt class

 The Hunt class was a class of Royal Navy escort destroyer.
 The first ships were ordered early in 1939 and the class saw extensive service in World War II, particularly on the British east coast and in Mediterranean convoys.
 The Hunts were modelled on the 1938 escort sloop Bittern.
 The Hunt class had three twin QF 4 in Mark XVI gun with a quadruple QF 2-pounder-mount Mark VII on a hull of the same length, but with 8 ft less beam and installed power raised to 19000 shp to give 27 kn.
 The first twenty were ordered in March and April 1939.
 They were constructed to Admiralty standards (like contemporary destroyers), unlike frigates which followed mercantile practice.

 Future ships

-Visakhapatnam-class

-The Visakhapatnam class (Project 15B) is a class of stealth guided missile destroyers under construction.
-An improved version of the Kolkata class and ordered in 2011, the first Visakhapatnam-class ship is expected to be completed in 2018.
-The first vessel of this class is expected to get commissioned with INS Vikrant and INS Arighat.
-The class will have enhanced stealth characteristics and state-of-the-art weaponry and sensors, including the long-range Barak 8 surface-to-air missile.
-The first ship's keel was laid in October 2013.
-The Visakhapatnam class will be armed with a 127 mm main gun and an AK-630 close-in anti-missile gun system.

-Project 18
+Project 18-class

-The Indian Navy has planned the Project 18 destroyers for the Indian Navy to be built in the 2030s.
-The ships are projected to be around 13,000 tons in displacement, and will be multi-role destroyers, capable of anti-air, land attack, anti-submarine, and general escort duties.
-The Indian Navy plans to build between 5 and 10 ships in the class.
-The ships are still on the drawing board as of January 2023.
+The Project 18 class is a class of stealth guided missile destroyers.
+The class will include 8-10 Project 18 class destroyers, as a follow-on of Visakhapatnam class.
+It will include 144-cell VLS missile launchers in its arsenal.